 Now, strictly speaking, the stories would not fit in the definition of Fairy Tales.
 Sometimes they are folk tales, sometimes a psychic journey of humans and spaces like cities.
 Sometimes they are just a longish anecdote and sometimes just a short story.
 What is common is that the characters do go beyond the realm of what we humans perceive to be reality or practical reality.
 They can travel to other space in their dreams.
 They can time travel and they can sometimes grant wishes.
 Each story is unique and different.
 A lot of them are about journeys.
 And the opening up of the human spirit through these journeys.

 There are a few common themes that you may pick up like the wishes that are granted, not always lead to the happiness you thought they will bring.
 This particular story about a village where everyone in the village is granted a wish and this leads to a disaster for the village as a whole.
 The homecoming is another theme that author likes to explore.
-There is also a tone of not so positive image of women that he paints and most of his protagonists remain males.
-There are tales of human fragility, grit, perseverance and vanity; there is a range of human emotions.
-There is a story that tracks the journey of a city, which takes birth, flourishes and finally becomes ruins, traversing centuries and civilizations.
+There is also the tone of not so positive image of women that he paints.
+And most of his protagonists remain males.
+There are tales of human fragility, grit, perseverance, and vanity; there is a range of human emotions.
+And then there is a story that tracks the journey of a city, which takes birth, flourishes and finally becomes ruins, traversing centuries and civilizations.
 Human journeys in most stories are solo and into the unknown.

 This is an ideal book for reading the bedtime stories.
 If I could, I would love to write stories like this someday, which are simple yet profound.